ML818/Ansible_test/README.md

 ```
 - In `inventory` file, things after host are parameters, which can use in playbook.yml by `{{ [parameter] }}`. more details see `improved\_install.yml` or `improved\_uninstall.yml`.
 - `package` is a genetic package manager for most of distro package managers, like `apt`, `yum`, `dnf` and forth.
+- Targeting specific nodes by groups names which setting in `inventory`.